Tree-Level Color-Kinematics Duality from Pure Spinor Actions: M-brane models

 The gauge algebra $\frg$ remains a metric Lie algebra, but the representation $V$ is a \emph{complex} $\frg$-representation since the matter fields are in the complex representation $\mathbf{4}$ of $\sfSpin(6)$.
-The pure spinor actions for ABJM and ABJ models are then of the form~\cite{Cederwall:2008xu}
+The pure spinor actions for ABJM and ABJ models are~\cite{Cederwall:2008xu}

 with $g^m{}_n=\tfrac12\varepsilon_{\alpha\beta}\varepsilon_{klpn}\lambda^{\alpha mk}\lambda^{\beta lp}$.